Post

 Orange Pi vs Raspberry - Real CPU Test

-Recently, I have been working on my Python Trip Planner with Weather to have an open source tool that allows anyone to look for historical weather patterns with an interactive UI, so that planning our next adventures can be easier.
+Recently, I have been working on my Python Trip Planner with Weather to have an open source tool that allows anyone to look for historical weather patterns with an interactive UI.

 This provided me with the perfect opportunity to test the CPU performance of both, Raspberry Pi 4 and Orange Pi 5 in a real scenario - building the docker containers for that Python App.